 (1) For profiles with specifications below the mainstream BB products, it is not mandatory to provide the required technical specifications at the start of the request.
 Currently the values of the mainstream BB products are set at 300 Mbps DS/30 Mbps US and unlimited volume with FUP.
 However, as these values are needed to perform certain other critical elements of the implementation (price computation and implementation), it is strongly recommended to provide these elements at the start of the procedure.
 All specifications need to be available, confirmed and agreed 6 weeks prior to the implementation.
 It is the responsibility of the alternative operator to provide all required information for the implementation in a timely manner so the implementation can proceed in a reasonable manner.

-(2) Subject to Fair Use Policy as outlined in TLN_WRO_TA_B_S_PAAC _FUP.
+(2) Subject to Fair Use Policy as outlined in WRO_TA_B_S_PAAC _FUP.

 (3) In case of “low end BB profiles” no forecasting is needed provided the current forecasting is still applicable (to be confirmed by the AO).
 Even if the specifications are not provided by the AO (see *), a material change in forecast should in any case be reported.
-The following examples are to be considered as material changes in the forecast: 50% more overall installations to be expected per month, on a node level 50 new installations per month, all migration scenarios to the network.
+The following examples are to be considered as material changes in the forecast: 50% more overall installations to be expected per month, on a node level 50 new installations per month, all migration scenarios to the Wyre network.
 (4) All profiles above the mainstream BB products that are available on the network, qualify as a “high end BB profiles”.
 Currently the values of the mainstream BB products are set at 300 Mbps DS/30 Mbps US and unlimited volume with FUP.
 In these the forecast (and also locations) for commercial offering are relevant to assess the capabilities of the network and the capacity impact on the cable network.

 (5) Business specifications in case of a “non-private” AO BB Profile in accordance with the CRC Decision of 2018.